phpdocker-io/readability-js-server/README.md

 The container image lives at `phpdockerio/readability-js-server`.
 At the moment, it takes no configuration for anything, although this might change if and when the use case arises.

+### Versioning

+We tag each image as `latest`, `x.x.x`, `x.x` and `x`.
+Since Semver is in use, you can peg to, say, `phpdockerio/readability-js-server:1` with the confidence that no breaking changes will come to ruin your day.
+You can also peg to `phpdockerio/readability-js-server:1.x` if there's a specific minor version that introduces a new feature you need.

 ### Example
 You'll probably be using this if you're deploying the service somewhere.
 Simply run the equivalent to
 ```bash